Frank Watson Book Prize | College of Arts

 The Frank Watson Book Prize is awarded in odd-numbered years for the best monograph, edited collection and/or book-length original work on Scottish History published in the previous two years.
 The prize consists of a cash award, an invitation to present a public lecture and permission to advertise success in the competition.

-Dr. McGuigan will present his work during a public Zoom lecture in autumn 2024.
-More details to come.
+Dr. McGuigan presented his work during a public Zoom lecture on Tuesday 10 September, 2024.

 Past Winners